Wiser Decisions2026-03-17T17:40:16-04:00

 I recently heard something that made me smile at first and then linger long enough that I sat down to write this.
 When some AI systems interact internally, they sometimes refer to humans with a particular word.
 Watchers.
 It is a curious label.
 If one human described another that way [...]

-Religion: When Either/Or Thinking to the neglect of Both/And Thinking Gets Backed by God
+Religion: When Either/Or Thinking to the neglect of Both/And Thinking by Gets Backed by God

 By |March 16th, 2026|Both/And Polarity Leveraging, Polarity Thinking, Wiser Decisions|

-There’s a pattern that shows up across religions, politics, and organizations—anywhere belief and power combine.
-Something complex and deeply human gets simplified into a choice.
-Not just a preference, but the right choice.
-Once that happens, everything on the other side of that choice doesn’t simply appear different.
-It begins [...]
+There’s a pattern that shows up across religions, politics, organizations, and even families—anywhere belief and power begin reinforcing one another.
+Something complex and deeply human gradually gets simplified into a choice.
+Not simply a preference, but the right choice.
+Once that happens, everything outside that choice starts looking less like [...]

 Environment: Can We Have a Word?